ray-project/ray/doc/source/cluster/kubernetes.rst

+.. _ray-k8s-deploy:

 Deploying on Kubernetes
 =======================

-.. _ray-k8s-deploy:

 Overview
 --------
-You can leverage your Kubernetes cluster as a substrate for execution of distributed Ray programs.
+You can leverage your `Kubernetes`_ cluster as a substrate for execution of distributed Ray programs.
-The :ref:`Ray Autoscaler<ray-cluster-overview>` spins up and deletes Kubernetes pods according to resource demands of the Ray workload - each Ray node runs in its own Kubernetes `Pod`_.
+The :ref:`Ray Autoscaler<cluster-index>` spins up and deletes Kubernetes `Pods`_ according to the resource demands of the Ray workload.
+Each Ray node runs in its own Kubernetes Pod.

 Quick Guide
 -----------

 This document cover the following topics:

-- :ref:`Intro to Ray Kubernetes Operator<ray-operator>`
+- :ref:`Intro to the Ray Kubernetes Operator<ray-operator>`
 - :ref:`Launching Ray clusters with the Ray Helm Chart<ray-helm>`
 - :ref:`Monitoring Ray clusters<ray-k8s-monitor>`
 - :ref:`Running Ray programs using Ray Client<ray-k8s-client>`